Banished/banishedproductions.org/_posts/shows/tactile/0001-01-08-tactile-dinner-bigbear.md

 tags:
   - instructions
   - archive
-name: Tactile Dinner (at Big Bear)
+name: A Tactile Dinner (at Big Bear)
 ---

 “This daringly interactive, philosophically pungent, meal-like extravaganza is designed to spatula audiences out of their comfort zones — theatrical and gustatory — and instill a new appreciation of sensory experience.”